Trades Coverage

 Carriers ask about specific business details because each one changes the premium.
 Knowing what to expect helps you compare quotes accurately.

-A public plumbing insurance guide reports lower-end GL and workers compensation policies starting at $500/year per policy.
-That is about $42/month per policy at the lower end.
+Lower-end general liability and workers compensation policies can start at about $500/year per policy — roughly $42/month.
 Actual quotes rise with payroll, work type, vehicles, limits, contract endorsements, claims history, and state.

 ~$42/mo